DanielGandia/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Purpose of the analysis:
-Analyze the companies ride share data for the urban, suburban and rural city types and provide suggestions based on the results obtained.
+Analyze the companies ride share data for the urban, suburban and rural city types and provide recommendations for the CEO based on the results obtained.
 ## Resources
 Data Sources: ride_data.csv, city_data.csv